-3 METHODOLOGY
+3. METHODOLOGY

-This section describes our experimental methodology for evaluating pipelined CPU-GPU scheduling to reduce main memory accesses.
-Recently, a new Gem5 simulator [9] was developed to include a realistic integrated GPU model from AMD based on the Graphics Core Next 3 (GCN3) architecture, and to support the HSA standard [5].
-This new Gem5 simulator better reflects how the hardware-software stack in a real GPU works compared to older simulators, like the original Gem5gpu, so we use it in our evaluation.
-Section 3.1 discusses the simulation parameters we use with the new Gem5 simulator, and describes the memory hierarchy we model.
+This section describes our experimental methodology for evaluating pipelined CPU-GPU scheduling for caches.
+Recently, a new Gem5 simulator [3] was developed to include a realistic integrated GPU model from AMD based on the Graphics Core Next 3 (GCN3) architecture, and to support the HSA standard [4].
+This new Gem5 simulator better reflects how the hardware-software stack in a real GPU works compared to older simulators, like the original Gem5-gpu, so we use it in our evaluation.
+Section 3.1 discusses the simulation parameters we use with the new Gem5 simulator, and describes the cache hierarchy architecture we model.
 Next, Section 3.2 presents the software architecture of the new Gem5's GPU driver system, and the customizations that we created within that driver system to support our technique.
 Finally, Section 3.3 discusses the workloads used in the quantitative evaluation of our technique.